Sharuru/Csharp-xto/README.md

 You can get more information at [https://github.com/XadillaX/xto](https://github.com/XadillaX/xto).

+##Usage

+Just lanuch the tracker, enter you tracking number and express company and press 'Track' button.

+You can select your express company by entering Pinyin initials, for example:
+`ZTKD` means `中通快递`.

 ##Details

 There are two branches in this repo, but 'winform' branch won't be updated anymore.